 - Preheat oven to 350 degrees.
 Grease and flour a bundt pan and set aside.

-- Cream butter in a stand mixer or food processor until smooth and a slightly lighter shade of yellow (about two minutes).
-Add sugar and continue to cream for three minutes.
-Then add eggs, one at a time, followed by sweet tea and vanilla extract.
+- Beat butter with mixer until it becomes smooth and a pale shade of yellow (about two minutes).
+Add sugar and cream together for three minutes.
+Then mix in eggs, one at a time, followed by ½ cup of the tea, and vanilla extract.1 pound butter, 1 ¾ cups sugar, 6 eggs, 1 teaspoon vanilla extract

-- Meanwhile, add flour and sea salt to a large bowl and stir to combine.
-Add dry mixture to batter in two batches and mix until just combined.
-Give the batter a few stirs by hand to make sure no dry pockets remain.
+- Meanwhile, whisk together flour and sea salt.
+Add half of this dry mixture to the wet mixture and mix until just combined then repeat with remaining flour mix.
+Give the batter a few stirs by hand to make sure no dry pockets remain.4 cups flour, ½ teaspoon fine sea salt

-- Transfer batter into prepared pan and bake on middle oven rack for about 1 hour and 20 minutes or until a toothpick inserted into multiple parts of the cake comes out clean.
+- Transfer batter into prepared pan then bake on middle oven rack for about 1 hour and 20 minutes or until a toothpick inserted into multiple parts of the cake comes out clean.

 - Remove cake from oven and let it sit in pan for about 10 minutes then carefully invert it onto a plate to finish cooling to room temperature.

-- While cake cools, mix up brown sugar and remaining black tea until brown sugar is dissolved.
-Use toothpick to poke multiple holes into top of cake then spoon glaze over top.
+- While cake cools, dissolve the brown sugar and remaining black tea.
+Use toothpick to poke multiple holes into top of cake then spoon glaze over top.2 tablespoons brown sugar

 Chenée says